lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 ## Example Inconsistent Seed and Expanded Private Keys {#example-bad}

 <aside markdown="block">
-  WARNING: These private keys are purposely bad do not use them in production systems.
+  WARNING: These private keys are purposely bad; do not use them in production systems.
 </aside>